IvanUkhov/blog/_drafts/2019-07-08-conversion.md

 \end{align}
 $$

-Suppose the gain and loss are linear:
+We assume further the gain and loss are linear:

 $$
 \begin{align}